 Harry S. Davis focuses his practice on complex commercial litigation and regulatory matters for financial services industry clients, including hedge funds, funds of funds and private equity funds, prime and clearing brokers, introducing brokers and interdealer brokers, and auditors and administrators.
-Harry has substantial experience in both securities regulatory matters and private litigation, including investigations by the Securities and Exchange Commission, U.S. Attorneys’ offices, the Department of Justice, the Commodities Futures Trading Commission, the Federal Trade Commission, state attorneys general, state securities regulators and self-regulatory organizations.
+Harry has substantial experience in both civil litigation and securities regulatory matters, including investigations and enforcement actions by the Securities and Exchange Commission, U.S. Attorneys’ offices, the Department of Justice, the Commodity Futures Trading Commission, the Federal Trade Commission, state attorneys general, state securities regulators and self-regulatory organizations.

 Trial counsel to interdealer broker Tullett Prebon plc in a four-month jury trial in New Jersey State Court (Hudson County) against rival BGC Partners Inc. for illegally hiring away 80 brokers and managers as part of a global raid on Tullett’s business in the Americas.
 Claims tried to the jury included violations of New Jersey’s racketeering statutes, unfair competition, misappropriation of trade secrets and confidential information, and tortious inference.
 Also represented Tullett Prebon’s U.S. subsidiaries in related FINRA arbitration (which included a 50+ day arbitration hearing).
 Jury trial settled in favor of Tullett Prebon for $100 million during jury deliberations, resulting in over $130 million in recovery by Tullett Prebon and its subsidiaries in these related cases.